VerifyTests/Verify.DiffPlex/readme.md

 The library currently supports two different types of diff outputs; the desired type can be specified during library initialization.

 `OutputType.Full` is the default.
-It shows the full contents of the verified file, with differences with the received file indicated by `+` and `-`.
+It shows the full contents of the received file, with differences with the received file indicated by `+` and `-`.
 Here's an example of `Full` output.

 ```
   First line